-For ballroom practice, workout clothes are good, though casual attire works for social classes.
-For International dance practice Tuesdays and Thursdays, however, we do have a dress code.
+For social classes, casual attire or workout clothes are recommended.
+For International dance practice on Tuesdays and Thursdays, however, we do have a dress code.
 (You'll find out why several weeks into classes.)

-Guys should wear slacks; if you wear jeans to practice, you're going to dance a solo for us (which may involve dragging your partner out onto the dance floor).
+Guys should wear slacks; if you wear jeans to practice, you might have to dance a solo for us (which may involve dragging your partner out onto the dance floor).
 Shorts are okay for Latin, but please wear long pants for Standard practice.
-Also, do please remove anything in your pockets before Standard practice, or someone is going to get hurt.
-Girls, it is recommended that you wear skirts to practice - shorter skirts can show off your hip movement in Latin practice, and you have the option to wear long skirts during Standard practice.
-Leggings are also a popular option.
+Also, please remove anything in your pockets before Standard practice, or it will negatively impact your frame.
+Girls, it is recommended that you wear leggings or skirts to practice - leggings allow you to easily see your frame, and skirts familiarize you with dancing in extra fabric.
 Everyone, please do not wear baggy shirts or pants.
 The coaches won't be able to see your body movement as well, and they need to be able to do so to give you the best feedback.

 Sample practice attire